jrosdahl/fancy-dabbrev/README.md

 * `fancy-dabbrev-preview-delay` (default: `0.2`)

   How long (in seconds) to wait until displaying the preview after a keystroke.

+* `fancy-dabbrev-preview-context` (default: `'at-eol`)

+  When to show the preview.
+If `'at-eol`, only show the preview if no other text (except whitespace) is to the right of the cursor.
+If `'before-non-word`, show the preview whenever the cursor is not immediately before (or inside) a word.
+If `'everywhere`, always show the preview after typing.

 * `fancy-dabbrev-no-expansion-for` (default: `'(multiple-cursors-mode)`)